mkolumb/EFCore.Extensions.SaveOptimizer/README.md

 3. Group changes as much as possible
 4. Generate SQL using SqlKata
 5. ExecuteRawSql
+   - *if there is no transaction started then will start serializable transaction*

 Please note it is not working exactly as SaveChanges, so You should verify it works in your case as expected.